Stolen Children.

-Since 1951, not one single abducted child has been returned to the US from Japan - giving Japan the worst child abduction record in the world - even worse than Libya, Iran, Syria and Saudi Arabia.
+Since 1951, not one single abducted child has been returned to the US from Japan - giving Japan the worst child abduction record in the world - even worse than North Korea, Libya, Iran, Syria and Saudi Arabia.
+The US is just one example.
+Children have been abducted from the UK, Canada, mainland Europe, Australia, New Zealand amongst many other countries - kidnapped and taken to Japan.

-WARNING: If you are married to a Japanese national and have children, please be aware that you have no legal protection from child abduction by your spouse.
-Once this abduction occurs, everything is out of your hands - you will have no legal recourse to legally gain custody of your children OR EVEN VISITATION.
+Once this abduction occurs, everything is out of your hands - you will have no recourse to legally gain custody of your children OR EVEN VISITATION.
 It is a potential problem for all of those married to Japanese nationals, including Japanese nationals!
-Abuction can mean your kids being taken by your spouse half way around the world back to Japan, or taken from your family home in Japan to your spouse's parent's home just 5 minutes down the road.
+Abduction can mean your kids being taken by your spouse half way around the world back to Japan, or taken from your family home in Japan to your spouse's parent's home just 5 minutes down the road.
 Both situations result in 100% denial of visitation or communication with your children INDEFINITELY (Japanese society sees separation as final), all with the approval of the local family court.
 The terrible effects this has on children and the left-behind parent is ignored by the family courts who think 100% separation of parent and child is actually "in the best interests of the child".
 Forgetting even countless studies that clearly show what harm such separation does to children, common sense should tell you such separation does much long-term harm.

 Why accept this sword of Damocles over your head?
 For many of us, the sword has already fallen.